 Wooley Bugger (Black is my personal go-to)

-Created by Russell Blessing, the Wooley comes in all colors as well but keep in mind, fish see well and there’s a theory that darker colored flies appear more realistic in the browns/greens of lakes and ponds.
+Created by Russell Blessing, the Wooley comes in all colors, as well.
+Keep in mind, fish see well and there’s a theory that darker-colored flies appear more realistic in the browns/greens of lakes and ponds.
 The Wooley is unique as it looks like nothing at all outside the water.
-It’s a feathery soft fly and with water and line movement, you have something that resembles a leech, worm, fish, or better yet, something a bass hasn’t seen and is very interested in attacking.
+It’s a feathery soft fly.
+With water and line movement, you have something that resembles a leech, worm, fish, or better yet, something a bass hasn’t seen and is very interested in attacking.

 Topwater (anything that looks like a bug or frog or mouse)

 Sometimes you can get to the water and toss top water.
 The fish, bass included, will just not want to hit them, no matter what you do.
 But if they are hitting on top, hold on, you are going to have a blast!

 There are many flies that have weed guards built into the fly.
 If you aren’t sure where you’ll be fishing, grab a couple so you are prepared.

 You may see big chunkers that people hook but just like with any other fish, there is an element of skill to netting personal bests.
 Unlike trout which have very soft mouths, bass have hard and large mouths.
 Two things are important, sharp hooks.
 They don’t have to be huge (#6-8 are a good place to start), and a good hook-set is required.